edmirjano/brenda-librave-next/docs/PHASES_WITH_PROMPTS.md

 - Book catalog displays with Albanian Lek pricing
 - Users can browse and view book details
 - Currency preferences (ALL/EUR) are set up
+- All previous tests pass and quality gates are met
+- Testing infrastructure covers authentication and book catalog

 NEW REQUIREMENTS:
 1. Create CartItem model in Prisma